 4.3.
-On-line database

-Not applicable.
+On-line database Not applicable.

 4.4.
 Micro-data access

 The conditions under which certain users can access microdata are regulated by the Ordinance on the Conditions and Manner of Using Confidential Statistical Data for Scientific Purposes.

 4.5.
 Documentation on methodology

 Methodological documents are published in First Release in paper form and in electronic version available on the website of the Croatian Bureau of Statistics.

 5. Comparability

 5.1.
 Asymmetry for mirror flows statistics

-Not applicable.
+The indicator for this survey is not applicable.

 5.2.
 Comparability over time

 5.2.1 Length of comparable time series

-Length of comparable time series is: 4.
+Length of comparable time series is: 5.

-5.2.2 Reasons for break in time series

-Break in time series occurred in 2009 in the survey for the period 2006 - 2008 due to the change in the National Classification of Activities.
+5.2.2 Reasons for break in time series Break in time series occurred in 2009 in the survey for the period 2006 - 2008 due to the change in the National Classification of Activities.
+6. Coherence 6.1.
+Coherence - short-term and structural data The indicator for this survey is not calculated.

-6. Coherence

-6.1.
-Coherence - short-term and structural data

 6.2.
-Coherence - national accounts
+Coherence - national accounts The indicator for this survey is not applicable.
 6.3.
-Coherence - administrative sources

-7. Cost and burden

-7.1.
-Cost

-It is not possible to assess the costs of data collection, but they are reduced to a minimum due to the complete shift to online data collection.
+Coherence - administrative sources The indicator for this survey is not applicable.
+7. Cost and burden 7.1.
+Cost It is not possible to assess the costs of data collection, but they are reduced to a minimum due to the complete shift to online data collection.
 7.2.
-Burden

-A detailed analysis of the burden on reporting units was not carried out.
+Burden A detailed analysis of the burden on reporting units was not carried out.
 The time spent on filling in the questionnaire depends on the size of the enterprise, the number of persons in the enterprise involved in filling in the questionnaire, and on whether the enterprise introduced an innovation or not.
 Small enterprises without innovation spend between 10 and 20 minutes filling in the questionnaire, while large enterprises spend about 1 hour or even more if the enterprise introduced innovation.